 Is part exchange always a good choice?

+A part exchange may feel like the easy option, but rarely is it the most financially beneficial.
 Car dealers will make more profit on the part-exchange discount than they do on the price of your new car.
 Therefore, it’s important for anyone part-exchanging their old car to really assess what they are trading in and whether they should be trying to get more value.

 Car value and the finances of part exchange

-However, part exchange can very quickly become quite complicated – particularly if you’re attempting to buy your new car on finance.
+However, part exchange can very quickly become complicated – particularly if you’re attempting to buy your new car on finance.

 When you part-exchange your old car, you’re not just negotiating on your old car’s value, you’re also working out what you’re paying for the new model at the same time.
 And, if you’re buying the new car on finance, the dealer will add this into this equation too.
 This means you’ll have to work out how your discount stacks up against the value of your new deposit and monthly instalment plan.

 Many buyers can find figuring out prices and offers tricky.
 If there’s a time you want to feel confident, it’s when you’re buying an expensive asset like a car.
+If you’re thinking about part-exchanging, it’s important to carefully consider all the options first.

 Part exchange and dealer’s choice